 Warm over low heat until everything melts together.
 (You could stop here, pour this mixture into jars, and give it as gifts.
 It makes a lovely peanut butter hot fudge sauce.)

-Pour the mixture into a parchment-lined 9x9x2-inch square pan.
+Spread the mixture into a parchment-lined 9x9x2-inch square pan.
 Chill.

 Cut into squares.
-Done!
+Done.

-- 1 cup semi-sweet chocolate chips
+- 2 cups semi-sweet chocolate chips

-- ½ cup smooth peanut butter
+- 1 cup smooth peanut butter

-- 1 bag (9 ounces) fruit-flavored marshmallows
+- 1 (10 ounce) bag fruit-flavored or vanilla marshmallows

-- In a small heavy-bottomed saucepan, combine chocolate chips, peanut butter, and butter.
+In a small heavy-bottomed saucepan, combine chocolate chips, peanut butter, and butter.
 Turn on heat to low.
 This is important.
 You need to treat this sauce gently or it might scorch.
 Stir with a wooden spoon or heat resistant spatula until ingredients are melted and smooth.
 Sauce should be shiny.

-- Chill for three hours or overnight.
+Chill for three hours or overnight.
 Using parchment paper, lift bars out of pan.
-Cut into small squares (these are sweet and rich. small bars are perfect.)
+Cut into small squares (These are sweet and rich.
+Small bars are perfect.)

-- Serve or store in a sealed container.
+Serve or store in a sealed container.